|

 When the tiles have been cut, use a file to smooth the edges using gentle, even strokes so as not to chip the edges.

-Filing a marble tile
+filing a marble tile for side table

 When the tiles have been cut, use a file to smooth the edges using gentle, even strokes so as not to chip the edges.
 This part of the process was relatively slow as it can take a while to file the tiles manually, but it’s time well spent as smooth edges elevate the final look.